Max-DoDo/The-World-Conquest/Document/Sprint Document/Sprint 4/Sprint 4 - 3D design & Coding.md

 ## Test plan and evidence of testing

-This week we tested ver0.0.4.The spelling error in Launch_Screen is modified, and the problem of jumping to the wrong scene when the scene jumps in Main_Menu_Button is detected.

-The evidence can be seen in the pictures in the file.
+The content of zoom in Camera_Controller is tested, and the ZoomCamera () method passes the test.

 ## Summary of sprint